The digital tax revolution is here.

-Making Tax Digital is about more than merely filing your VAT return digitally.
-You’re also legally required to store some of your VAT information digitally (known as digital record keeping).
+Making Tax Digital is about more than merely filing your VAT Return digitally.
+You’re also legally required to digitally store some of your VAT information (known as digital record keeping).

 And if you use more than one piece of software to store your VAT information and do your VAT return, they must be “digitally linked”.

-If you’re already using accounting software, the transition might be relatively straightforward and could involve little more than signing up for MTD for VAT, then activating the feature in your software.
+It could involve little more than signing up for MTD for VAT, then activating the feature in your software.

 Exemptions and deferrals from MTD for VAT